Chart Color Schemes

 Smythes Creek is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Smythes Creek, as per the latest Census, all dwellings were houses, with none being semi-detached, apartments, or other types.
-This contrasts with Non-Metro Vic., which had 85.6% houses and 14.5% other dwellings.
-Home ownership in Smythes Creek stood at 36.5%, with mortgaged properties at 53.9% and rented ones at 9.6%.
+The latest Census evaluated dwelling structures in Smythes Creek as 100.0% houses and 0.0% other dwellings, compared to Non-Metro Vic.'s 85.6% houses and 14.5% other dwellings.
+Home ownership in Smythes Creek stood at 36.5%, with mortgaged dwellings at 53.9% and rented ones at 9.6%.
 The median monthly mortgage repayment was $1,647, higher than Non-Metro Vic.'s average of $1,499.
-The median weekly rent in Smythes Creek was $395, compared to Non-Metro Vic.'s $300.
-Nationally, Smythes Creek's mortgage repayments were lower at $1,647 versus Australia's average of $1,863, while rents were higher at $395 compared to the national figure of $375.
+The median weekly rent figure in Smythes Creek was $395, compared to Non-Metro Vic.'s $300.
+Nationally, Smythes Creek's mortgage repayments were lower at $1,647 than the Australian average of $1,863, while rents were higher at $395 than the national figure of $375.

 Frequently Asked Questions - Housing